- Time Tracking

 How to manage overtime more effectively

 Excessive overtime can cost a business in many ways.
 Fortunately, there are a number of things one can implement to ensure that overtime is managed effectively.

 Track employees’ working hours and overtime

 A time and attendance software will be your best friend in tracking working hours and overtime.
-Tracking employees’ working time with a time tracking app will also help you visualise patterns company-wide and at an individual employee level.
-By getting the big picture, managers will also know when an employee is at risk of burnout and calculate overtime compensation better.
+Tracking employees’ working time with a time tracking app will help you visualise patterns at an individual level and company-wide.
+By getting the big picture, managers will also know when an employee is at risk of burnout and better calculate overtime compensation.
 Accurately tracking working hours also helps prevent time theft and rounding up of hours.